 First Space Trek Academy (June 28 – July 1, 2021)

 First Skype Session: June 3rd or June 4th

 Second Skype Session: June 17th at 5pm Eastern

 Second Space Trek Academy (July 12 to 15, 2021)

 First Skype Session: June 10th or June 11th

 - Selected participants will be notified on the details of arrival.

-- Hotel accommodation will be provided for the nights of March 9th, March 10th and March 11th for the 1st Academy and March 16, March 17th and March 18th for the 2nd Academy.
+- Hotel accommodation will be provided for the nights of June 28, 29, and 30 for the 1st Academy and July 12, 13 and 14 for the second academy.